 The article also links to a quiz from “Mindless Eating” by Brian Wansink.
 This quiz will help you discover your own cooking personality.
 I took the quiz but I must confess, I found it difficult to identify my own Cooking Personality.
 In fact it seems that I am something of a Sybil in the kitchen.
 At times it might appear that I am “giving,” making nostalgic recipes, especially baked goods that I share with friends.
 On the “methodical” side I tend to rely heavily on recipes.
 And, while I do experiment with health-conscious recipes that are rich in fresh produce and herbs, suggesting that I can be a “healthy” cook, I can also be “competitive” and I definitely have a perfectionist streak that can get me into trouble.

-I do hope I am at least a somewhat “innovative” cook.
+I hope I am at least a somewhat “innovative” cook.
 I like to think I am creative, though I doubt I would ever be called trend-setting.
-While I do use recipes I like to change them around and adapt them to the culture of my own kitchen and what I have on hand.
+While I use recipes, I like to change them around.
+I frequently adapt them to the culture of my own kitchen and what I have on hand.
 This recipe for Green Chicken Masala is an example.

 I first saw this dish at Eat.
 Drink.
 Think.
 It caught my eye because of the amazing color of the sauce and because I had just made a similar sauce that went with Cauliflower Pakoras.
 Most of the sauce I made for the Pakoras remained unused, probably because the serrano pepper made it very spicy.

 To make this dish I used the leftover Cilantro Mint Sauce as a starting point and added onion, garlic and more spices along with the coconut milk from the Green Chicken Masala recipe at Eat.
 Drink.
 Think.
 The coconut milk cooled down the fire of the serrano pepper and the spices added balance and aroma to the flavor.
 Then I poured the sauce over chicken thighs in my slow cooker where they simmered until my family was home for dinner.
-The result was a synthesis of recipes and techniques that let me use ingredients I had on hand to produce a healthy and flavorful weeknight dinner.
+The result was a synthesis of recipes and techniques.
+Along the way I used ingredients I had on hand to produce a healthy and flavorful weeknight dinner.

 Slow-Cooked Green Chicken Masala